bzhtux/hello-k8s/README.md

      +-------+
 ```

-The most important thing for this application to run is to catch environment variables for its configuration:
+To run, the application need to grab some environment variables for its configuration otherwise it use default values.

 ```python
 import os